Ahmad Brooks: 2011 season

+During the season-opener against the Seahawks, Brooks recorded two tackles and a pass deflection in the 33–17 victory.
+In the next game against the Dallas Cowboys, he had three tackles and a pass deflection during the 27–24 overtime loss.
+The following week against his former team, the Cincinnati Bengals, Brooks recorded five tackles and his first sack of the season in the 13–8 road victory.

-During a Week 3 13–8 road victory over his former team, the Cincinnati Bengals, Brooks recorded five tackles and his first sack of the season.
-Three weeks later against the Lions, he had five tackles and a sack in the 25–19 road victory.
-Following a Week 7 bye, the 49ers faced the Browns.
-Brooks finished the 20–10 victory with three tackles and two sacks (one was a strip-sack).
-In the next game against the Washington Redskins, he had four tackles and a sack during the 19–11 road victory.
-Two weeks later against the Cardinals, Brooks recorded three tackles and a sack in the 23–7 victory.
-During the regular-season finale against the St. Louis Rams, he had two tackles and a sack in the 34–27 road victory.
+During Week 4 against the Eagles, Brooks had three tackles and a pass deflection in the narrow 24–23 road victory.
+Two weeks later against the Lions, Brooks had five tackles and a sack in the 25–19 road victory.
+Following a Week 7 bye, the 49ers returned home to face the Browns.
+He finished the 20–10 victory with three tackles and two sacks (one was a strip-sack).

+During a Week 9 19–11 road victory over the Washington Redskins, Brooks recorded four tackles and a sack.
+Two weeks later against the Cardinals, he had three tackles and a sack in the 23–7 victory.
+During the regular-season finale against the St. Louis Rams, Brooks recorded two tackles and a sack in the 34–27 road victory.

-The 49ers finished the season atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
-Brooks finished the 2011 season with a career-high 50 tackles, seven sacks, three pass deflections, and a forced fumble in 16 games and starts.
-In the Divisional Round against the Saints, he recorded four tackles, a pass deflection, and a sack during the 36–32 victory.
+Brooks finished the 2011 season with a then career-high 50 tackles, seven sacks, three pass deflections, and a forced fumble in 16 games and starts.
+The 49ers finished atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the Saints, he recorded four tackles, a sack, and a pass deflection during the 36–32 victory.
 During the NFC Championship Game against the New York Giants, Brooks had two tackles in the 20–17 overtime loss.